PaulHBartley/mkproj/README.md

 #### Directory Behavior
 - `$ mkproj <directory>` -- makes `<directory>` (new or existing) a Python project folder inside the current working directory.
 - `$ mkproj <path>/<directory>` -- makes `<directory>` (new or existing) a Python project folder inside the path directory.
-- `$ mkproj` -- makes the current working directory into a Python project folder.
+- `$ mkproj` -- makes the current working directory into a Python project folder.<br>

  ## `$ mkvenv` Operation